Skip to main content

 The plant uses anaerobic digestion technology – a biological process that breaks down organic material without oxygen.

-Food scraps will be broken down in closed tanks into:
+Food scraps are broken down in closed tanks into:

 • biogas (which will be captured and converted into renewable energy)